TronCash/skycoin/INTEGRATION.md

 #### Using the CLI

-To scan the blockchain, use `skycoin-cli lastBlocks` or `skycoin-cli blocks`.
+To scan the blockchain, use `troncash-cli lastBlocks` or `troncash-cli blocks`.
 These will return block data as JSON and new unspent outputs sent to an address can be detected.

-To check address outputs, use `skycoin-cli addressOutputs`.
-If you only want the balance, you can use `skycoin-cli addressBalance`.
+To check address outputs, use `troncash-cli addressOutputs`.
+If you only want the balance, you can use `troncash-cli addressBalance`.

 #### Using the REST API